Home How-to How to use Safari Highlights in macOS Sequoia

 4. Enable Allow Highlights to share web addresses with Apple.

-5. After you’ve enabled Safari Highlights, visit a supported website.
+5. After you’ve enabled Safari Highlights, visit a supported web page.

 6. Click the reader icon with a purple dot located in the address bar.